maudzung/Complex-YOLOv4-Pytorch/README.md

   --pretrained_path PATH
-                        the path of the pretrained checkpoint --img_size IMG_SIZE   the size of input image --multiscale_training
+                        the path of the pretrained checkpoint --img_size IMG_SIZE   the size of input image --hflip_prob HFLIP_PROB
+                        The probability of horizontal flip --cutout_prob CUTOUT_PROB
+                        The probability of cutout augmentation --cutout_nholes CUTOUT_NHOLES
+                        The number of cutout area --cutout_ratio CUTOUT_RATIO
+                        The max ratio of the cutout area --cutout_fill_value CUTOUT_FILL_VALUE
+                        The fill value in the cut out area, default 0. (black) --multiscale_training
                         If true, use scaling data for training --mosaic              If true, compose training samples as mosaics